-The mission of the Department of Food Science and Nutrition is to conduct research, provide knowledge, and develop skills to improve food and health.
+The Department of Food Science and Nutrition creates and shares knowledge to ensure a safe, healthy, and appealing food supply that supports the well-being and prosperity of people and the environment.
 The integration of nutrition and food science has provided an exceptional opportunity for the Department to capitalize on the intersection of the areas of health and food systems.
 The Department plays a unique and important role in meeting human needs by training professionals and providing service in the fields of nutrition and food science.

 University of Minnesota Employment

 GoldPASS is the U of M's online database to help connect students and alumni with employers, volunteer organizations, and internships across the country.

 For more information on jobs at the University of Minnesota jobs, visit the University's Office of Human Resources.